 Championed by Conservation Biologist and Political Ecologist, Dr. Nancy Dammann, this collaborative project targets a little known corridor of communities along the Peruvian Amazon, facing increased pressures from extractive industries, violence, and illegal activities threatening biodiversity and livelihoods.
 Yes, little known, yet significant, as they are the gate-keepers of one of the world’s two largest bodies of freshwater and one of the greatest sources of biodiversity on the planet.

-Your support of the Utopia Foundation’s Operational Fund will allow Utopia’s Board of Directors to direct resources to the causes with the most urgent needs.
+Your support to the Utopia Fund will allow Utopia’s Board of Directors to direct resources to the causes with the most urgent needs.